 Don’t forget to search independently for others depending on your specific preferences and needs since there are dozens of public datasets available online.

 You can imagine just how much panoptic segmentation has skyrocketed accuracy in computer vision applications by providing a comprehensive and detailed view of images and real-time video.
+When combined, the previously mentioned image segmentation techniques provide numerous practical applications that contribute to enhancing human capabilities.
 Here are only a handful of use cases where panoptic segmentation plays an immense role in taking innovation to the next level.

-• Self-driving vehicles — Panoptic segmentation is crucial for establishing safety and efficiency in autonomous vehicles.
-The AI system needs to distinguish between other vehicles, pedestrians, and road signs all at once, in real-time in order to assess the situation and make quick decisions.
-All of that is executed with the help of appropriate hardware, such as LiDAR cameras and sensors.
+• Self-driving vehicles — Panoptic segmentation is crucial for establishing safety and efficiency in autonomous vehicles, as it enables the AI system to generate segmentation masks that differentiate between other vehicles, pedestrians, and road signs simultaneously and in real time.
+This allows the system to accurately assess the surrounding situation and make prompt decisions.
+To accomplish this, appropriate hardware such as LiDAR cameras and sensors are employed.

 • Medical imaging — Visualizing cell nuclei is a task that requires precision, especially to diagnose diseases like cancer.
 Often, it’s difficult to accurately detect cells during the screening that overlap and are diverse in nature.
 Semantic segmentation models were commonly used but showcased gaps in data and inaccuracies in the case of overlapping cells.
 Panoptic segmentation, specifically with deep learning, has proven to outperform the previous technologies.